Why Are TRASH and VOID Distinct In Ren-C?

 IN THE CURRENT DESIGN, I CAN UNEQUIVOCALLY SAY YES.

 But it wasn't always quite perfect.
-For some time, empty pack was used to implement GHOST... and VOID was just another antiform WORD! (~void~) that could be stored in variables... just like TRASH.
+For some time, empty pack was used to implement VOID... and "HEAVY VOID" was just another antiform WORD! (~void~) that could be stored in variables... just like TRASH.

-I could tell from my own day-to-day usage that this "stable void" earned its keep as a distinct type from TRASH.
+I could tell from my own day-to-day usage that this "heavy void" earned its keep as a distinct type from TRASH!.
 But being able to be stored in variables led to some tough-to-answer questions about its behavior.
 For instance: was it a good or bad idea to allow direct access to ~void~ via WORD!, or should it error like TRASH ?

 Or consider something like DEFAULT.
 It was defined such that it would overwrite null and trash variables: